fioprotocol/fips/fip-5.md

 #### Placing secret decrypt key on chain
 A secret key is placed on the FIO Chain for specific Payer using new action.
 The data includes:
-* Search Index
+* Payer's Search Index
 * Chain code (if secret key is chain level)
 * Key ID (if secret key is for specific key)
 * Token code
-* Secret Key encrypted asymmetrically using the friend’s public key to derive shared secret using [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
+* Secret Key encrypted asymmetrically using the Payer’s public key to derive shared secret using [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).

 #### Looking up NBPA
 Payer looks for NBPA using:
-* Search Index
+* Their own Search Index
 * FIO Address
 * Chain code
 * Token code